UPDATE 2: May 1, 2026 — Market of Choice has completed the acquisition. The Hillsdale location is expected to transition on June 23.

 Looking Ahead

-If successful, the Hillsdale store could serve as a pilot program for future expansion.
-Wright noted that if this small-format model proves viable, it could open the door for Market of Choice to enter other Oregon neighborhoods that can't support a massive supermarket but need a community hub.
+The Hillsdale store is designed as a pilot for future expansion.
+If the small-format model proves viable, Wright said it could open the door for Market of Choice to enter other Oregon neighborhoods that can't support a full-size supermarket but need a community anchor.

 "It gives us a new model to try and expand," Wright said.